bell-kevin/mod3workingWithData/README.md

 These are the skills you practiced in this and previous modules and will now demonstrate:

-Handling exceptions
+-Handling exceptions

-Using STL functions
+-Using STL functions

-Using template functions
+-Using template functions

-Using iterators
+-Using iterators

-Using vectors
+-Using vectors

 Module 3 Competency Exercise: Working with Data